-We have audited the City of Cornelia, Georgia's compliance with the types of compliance requirements described in the OMB Circular Compliance Supplement that could have a direct and material effect on each of the County's major federal programs for the year ended June 30, 2018.
+We have audited Banks County, Georgia's compliance with the types of compliance requirements described in the OMB Circular Compliance Supplement that could have a direct and material effect on each of Banks County's major federal programs for the year ended June 30, 2019.
 Banks County, Georgia's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.